 They come right from the heart of a mother who has been through the colourful life of motherhood and through some of life’s very difficult trials, only to find that hope, joy and peace are the jewels found deep in our souls when we seek Jesus with all our hearts.
 It doesn’t matter what we go through, God will not shift.
 He has already gone before us and is not surprised by anything.
 He is the giver of hope and of the peace that passes all understanding, as written in Philippians chapter 4 verse 7:

 Now, as an author, columnist and editor, I am following the calling on my life to spread stories of God’s works into all the world through the establishment of our publishing company.
-Here our clients share our mission: to and we can’t wait to get their stories out into the world.
+Here our clients share our mission: to ‘Publish his glorious deeds among the nations.
+Tell everyone about the amazing things he does’ (Psalm chapter 96 verse 3 NLT), and we can’t wait to get their stories out into the world.
 In this new phase of life, I know God is going to use all things for His glory, and with an expectant heart, I longingly follow his lead.

 Dr Mark Tronson is a Baptist minister (retired) who served as the Australian cricket team chaplain for 17 years (2000 ret) and established Life After Cricket in 2001.
 He was recognised by the Olympic Ministry Medal in 2009 presented by Carl Lewis Olympian of the Century.
 He mentors young writers and has written 24 books, and enjoys writing.
 He is married to Delma, with four adult children and grand-children.
 Dr Tronson writes a daily article for Christian Today Australia (since 2008) and in November 2016 established Christian Today New Zealand.
 Dr Mark Tronson’s Press Service International in 2019 was awarded the Australasian Religious Press Association’s premier award, The Gutenberg.